 What has changed is the explosion in popularity of using BNPL.
 With companies like Klarna, Clearpay, and Laybuy targeting the younger generations with the ease at which they can buy online.
 These companies usually offer a couple of options.
 The first is to buy your chosen item, and then take up to 30 days to pay in full.
 If you do this, then no interest is charged.
 Klarna makes their money by charging the retailers for using them as a payment processor.
 The second option is to pay in equal instalments, sometimes referred to as 'slices' over 6-36 months.

-So yes, Klarna can affect your credit score, but that's not necessarily a bad thing; assuming that you manage your account correctly, keeping up to date with your payments, Klarna and other BNPL providers can have a positive impact on your credit score.
+When it comes to repayments, Klarna has recently changed its policy.
+From the 1st of June 2022, all buy-now-pay-later and financing payments will be reported to the major credit agencies.
+This means that they can affect your credit score too.
+But that's not necessarily a bad thing; assuming that you manage your account correctly, and keep up to date with your payments, Klarna can have a positive impact on your credit score.
 Ensuring that you have budgeted correctly and can afford any repayments is key.

 While Klarna has decided to report everything to credit agencies, other buy-now-pay-later service providers have not followed suit yet.
 This means that using them will definitely not affect your credit file in a positive way, and can even have a negative impact if you miss repayments.